Spiky2123/CLox/README.md

 - **`switch` statement**
 - **`continue` statement** for loops
 - **Field deletion**: a `deleteField` native function that removes a field from an instance at runtime
-- **Field existence checking**: a `hasField` native function that checks whether an instance has a given field, instead of erroring (or returning `nil`) on a missing property
+- **Field existence checking**: a `hasField` native function that checks whether an instance has a given field, instead of raising an error (or returning `nil`) on a missing property

 ## Example